 Our results of operations, including the levels of our revenues, cost of revenues, gross margins and operating expenses, have fluctuated from quarter to quarter in the past and may continue to vary significantly in the future.
 These fluctuations are a result of a variety of factors, many of which are outside of our control, may be difficult to predict and may or may not fully reflect the underlying performance of our business.
-Our operating results may vary significantly from quarter to quarter due to a number of factors, including the following:
+Our operating results may vary significantly from quarter to quarter to quarter to quarter to quarter due to a number of factors, including the following: